bluegrassdigital/docshub/docs/CODE.md

 ## Supported languages

-You can render anything in a code block, however only a certain subset of languages are supporte for syntax highlighting.
+You can render anything in a code block, however only a certain subset of languages are supported for syntax highlighting.

 - xml
 - html